 - After breakfast we visit Rondevlei Bird Reserve, a naturally occurring wetland, rich in bird diversity.
 Birdwatching is from five hides, two observation towers and a series of paths.
 Water birds are well represented here with a few specials including the purple swamphen, black crake and the little bittern.

-- Accommodation: Clanwilliam Lodge, 2-nights on full board basis.
+- Accommodation: Langebaan, West Coast National Park, 1-night on full board basis.

-- Today we leave Clanwilliam with its backdrop of the Cederberg Mountains and continue our journey to Namaqua National Park.
-During our drive we will stop to observe the beauty of the spring flowers whilst on the lookout for birdlife including cinnamon-breasted warbler, Cape long-billed lark, Karoo lark and Cape bulbul.
-The Namaqua National Park has a number of mammal species, including bat-eared fox, klipspringer, Cape fox and African wild cat, which can be seen in amongst the spring flowers.
+- Today we leave Clanwilliam with its backdrop of the Cederberg Mountains and continue our journey to Namaqua National Park, our route very much dictated by where the best Namaqualand flowers are at the time.
+In between the flower stops, we will be on the lookout for birdlife including cinnamon-breasted warbler, Cape long-billed lark, Karoo lark and Cape bulbul.
+The Namaqua National Park has a number of mammal species, including bat-eared fox, klipspringer, gemsbok, red hartebeest and steenbok which can be seen in amongst the spring flowers.

 - Accommodation: Springbok, 1-night on full board basis.

-- The following day we explore a few of the trails looking out for plants, mammals and birds within the strikingly beautiful lunar landscape of the park.
+- The following day we explore a few of the trails looking out for plants, mammals and birds in the strikingly beautiful lunar landscape.

-- Accommodation: Augrabies Falls chalet, 2-nights on full board basis.
+- Accommodation: Augrabie’s Falls National Park, 2-nights on full board basis.